Nate Notes

 The new wisdom of breaking down walls challenges the conventional wisdom of "good fences make good neighbors."
 True wisdom lies in discerning which boundaries to respect and which boundaries to reach across to bridge a divide.

 Ki said, "I would like to hear more about what the difference between consensual and abuse type are.
-Not many people understand that there is a non-abuse type polygamy."I wonder what these girls will think when Officer Friendly comes to school and passes out plastic badges and coloring books?
+Not many people understand that there is a non-abuse type polygamy."

 Is it lame to criticize the unjust exercise of power by those in authority?